jaredlang/autogen-agents/7b.resume-optimizer-team/observation.md

 3. Markdown is a very convenient format to preserve some format and structure in a pure text format.
 4. Tool use is the link between the old world and the new.
 5. I also want to explore how to get a structured data from a text returned by LLM and feed it to the old-world function call.
 I may be able to wrap a function to ask LLM to parse the input text and trigger a tool function call.
+6. chomadb is using sqlit3 as the underlying database.

 ## Next Steps